absolute-quantum/cats-blender-plugin/README.md

 This will only randomize a number of vertices and therefore will have a few unprotected areas, but it's still unusable to thieves as a whole.
 This method however reduces the glitches that can occur ingame by a lot.
-Use this if you experience any issues ingame with the Full option!

 #### How to setup: